Part II

 "Do not talk on the phone [carelessly].
 A spy could be listening."
 A

-propaganda poster showing an NKVD officer hanging up the phone
+propaganda poster showing an NKVD officer hanging up the phone another soldier was attempting to use. |

 The creation of SMERSH was necessary on many levels - regular Red Army/Navy desertions to problems of Nazi spies and saboteurs infiltrating the Soviet ranks, anti-Soviet partisan groups and even the "peasants" of many of the newly (re-)occupied territories along the fronts between the Soviets and the Germans - all required some "organized assistance" to either work with Stalin's government or be hounded and/or crushed by it.
 However, as "OO" units and eventually SMERSH grew in size and power, there were practically no guards of the guardians.
 No one within the ranks of the Soviet Military or civilian population was immune to being arrested, tortured, jailed, sent to prison/work camps (not unlike Nazi concentration camps) or simply executed, often in front of the soldiers they served with or in the case of civilians, in front of the workers they once toiled along side.
 However, officers in SMERSH were being watched by the NKVD's Smersh agents and vice versa.
 This "overseeing" allowed Lavrentii Beria (head of the NKVD) to maintain his power after most of the main intelligence/counterintelligence duties were transferred to the reformed NKGB and SMERSH.